Trip Facts

 Meal: Breakfast, Lunch & Dinner

-Start early and hike through thick bamboo forests to Hinko Cave.
-This big cave on the mountainside offers shelter for local herders and trekkers.
+Start early and hike through thick bamboo forests to Hinko Cave, a large cave used as shelter by local herders and trekkers.

-Next, walk through a narrow gorge called the “gates” of the Annapurna Sanctuary.
-You’ll see the tall peaks of Hiunchuli on one side and Machhapuchhre (Fishtail) on the other.
+Next, walk through a narrow gorge known as the “gates” of the Annapurna Sanctuary, with Hiunchuli on one side and Machhapuchhre (Fishtail) on the other.

-Then, reach Machhapuchhre Base Camp (MBC), sitting on a ledge above the gorge.
-This mountain is sacred and cannot be climbed.
-From here, enjoy amazing views of the snowy peaks: Annapurna South, Annapurna I, Annapurna III, Hiunchuli, Gangapurna, and Machhapuchhre itself.
+Reach Machhapuchhre Base Camp (MBC), perched on a ledge above the gorge.
+This sacred mountain cannot be climbed.
+Enjoy spectacular views of Annapurna South, Annapurna I, Annapurna III, Hiunchuli, Gangapurna, and Machhapuchhre.

-Rest overnight in a cozy teahouse surrounded by stunning Himalayan scenery.
+Rest overnight in a cozy teahouse surrounded by the stunning Himalayan scenery.

 Day 09: Trek to Annapurna Base Camp